esciencecenter-digital-skills/Natural-language-processing/episodes/03-LargeLanguageModels.md

-## Which one to chose when
+With so many available models the question arises "which model you should use when"?
+One thing to consider here is whether you want to use an open source model or not.
+But another important aspect is that it depends on the task at hand.
+There are various leaderboards (for example: [HuggingFace](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard#/, [HELM](https://crfm.stanford.edu/helm/lite/latest/)) that track which tasks specific models are good at, based on widely used benchmarks.
+Also, which language are you using?
+Most models are fully trained on English, not many models are trained on Dutch text.
+So if you are using Dutch texts, you may want to look for a model that is trained on or finetuned for Dutch.
+Additionally, some LLMs are multimodal models, meaning they can process various forms of input; text, images, timeseries, audio, videos and so on.
 With so many available models the question arises "which model you should use when"?
 One thing to consider here is whether you want to use an open source model or not.
 But another important aspect is that it depends on the task at hand.
 There are various leaderboards that track which tasks specific models are good at, based on widely used benchmarks.
 Also, which language are you using?
 Most models are fully trained on English, not many models are trained on Dutch text.
 So if you are using Dutch texts, you may want to look for a model that is trained on or finetuned for Dutch.
 Additionally, some LLMs are multimodal models, meaning they can process various forms of input; text, images, timeseries, audio, videos and so on.

 ### Building a chatbot
 It is time to start using an LLM!
 We are not going to train our own LLM, but use Meta's open source Llama model to set up a chatbot.

-Starting Ollama
+#### Starting Ollama
-Ollama will be used to run a chosen LLM.
 Ollama is a platform that allows users to run various LLM locally on your own computer.
 This is different from for example using chatgpt, where you log in and use the online api.
 ChatGPT collects the input you are providing and uses this to their own benefit.
 Running an LLM locally using Ollama thus preserves your privacy.
 It also allows you to customize a model, by setting certain parameters, or even by finetuning a model.

 To start Ollama:
 ```